When you start Qt Creator, it opens to the Welcome mode, where you can:

 - To hide source files which are automatically generated by the build system, select Filter Tree > Hide Generated Files.

-- To keep the position in the project tree synchronized with the file currently opened in the editor, click (Synchronize with Editor).
+- To stop synchronizing the position in the project tree with the file currently opened in the editor, deselect (Synchronize with Editor).

 - To see the absolute path of a file, move the mouse pointer over the file name.